khalid-hussain/morals-and-behaviour/1-the-treatment.md

     account.
 There are some who by nature and inclination prefer obscurity to fame [the obscurity of satisfied passion].
-There are some who have no interest in amassing a fortune, preferring abstinence to ownership; this was the case with many of the Prophets !s[them]---and those who followed their example, ascetics, and philosophers.
+There are some who have no interest in amassing a fortune, preferring abstinence to ownership; this was the case with many of the Prophets !s[them] and those who followed their example, ascetics, and philosophers.
 There are some who by nature dislike sensual pleasures and scorn those who seek after them, such as those men we have just mentioned, and who prefer to lose a fortune rather